AshleyLin-0116/Atlas/README.md

-# Pace
+# Atlas
-Pace is a personalized, adaptive scheduling assistant that generates personalized study plans and learns from user behavior to generate more realistic daily schedules over time.
+Atlas is a personalized, adaptive scheduling assistant that generates personalized study plans and learns from user behavior to generate more realistic daily schedules over time.

 ## Features
 - Auto-generates daily schedules based on your tasks and availability